An innovation-minded and practical lawyer.

 Prior to founding Lex Futura, Simon was a Senior Associate in the IT/Communications Group at the global law firm Baker McKenzie.
 In this function, he advised global and domestic clients mainly on large software transactions, data protection programs and telecommunications law.

-Joëlle is a Junior Associate at Lex Futura and is studying law for her Master's degree at the University of Lucerne.
-She grew up in France and Germany and has spent time abroad in Canada, Mexico and Costa Rica.
+Joëlle is a Junior Associate at Lex Futura and graduated from the University of Lucerne in August 2021 with the profile „Competition and Regulation“ after spending her last semester at the University of Copenhagen.
+She grew up in France and Germany and has spent time abroad in Canada, Mexico, Costa Rica, and Denmark.

-She is particularly interested in commercial law issues - especially with an international focus.
-During her studies she was engaged in university associations such as the Model United Nations and the European Law Students' Association (ELSA).
-Furthermore, she participated in numerous international conferences and summer schools, where she acquired additional knowledge on topics such as IT law, intellectual property law and international investments.
+She is particularly interested in business law issues - especially with an international focus.
+During her studies she played an active role in university associations such as the Model United Nations and the European Law Students' Association (ELSA).
+Furthermore, she participated in numerous international conferences and summer schools, where she acquired additional knowledge on topics such as IT law, Intellectual Property law and international investments.